-Per diem generally covers lodging, ground transport (like cab fare), meals, and any incidentals, like tips for bellhops and servers, that may pop up.
+Per diem generally covers lodging, meals, room service, laundry / dry cleaning, ground transport (like cab fare), meals, and incidentals (like tips for bellhops and servers).
 Sometimes, a per diem will cover only meals and incidentals, but this is ultimately up to your employer.

 As soon as you find out you’ll be traveling for work, have a chat with your manager or with human resources to find out what your employer’s per diem covers.
-Everyone does it a little differently; some companies will have limits by category as well, like $20 for lunch and $40 for dinner, for example.
+Everyone does it a little differently, and some companies even will have limits by category—$20 for lunch and $40 for dinner, for example.

 Read more: How to Dress Professionally While Traveling